A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Corollaries when there is no factor model component

 \begin{proof} As discussed before the statement of the corollary, Conditions 1--\total{condition} hold in this setting.
 Noting that in this setting $\alpha=0$ and there is no dependency on the latent factor $\bswu$, the result holds by Theorem \ref{theorem:conditionalFDPCLT}. \end{proof}

-We can specialize Corollary~\ref{cor:CLTnoFactor} to settings with block diagonal correlations and with Toeplitz correlations.
-The conclusion simplifies for these cases.
+We note that this corollary will hold even if $q \notin (a,b)$ and the requirement that $q \in (a,b)$ was included for a cleaner proof of Theorem \ref{theorem:conditionalFDPCLT}.

+We also note that if the correlations between the test statistics are known, or even if only the first few moments of the test statistic pairwise correlations are known, the quantity $\varrho(\tau_*,\tau_*)$ can be computed efficiently using the first few terms in a Hermite polynomial expansion, as seen in Theorem 2 of \cite{SchwartzmanAndLin}.
+Below, we specialize Corollary~\ref{cor:CLTnoFactor} to settings with block diagonal correlations and with Toeplitz correlations.
+In these settings, Condition \ref{cond:niceQandgamma} will hold and $\varrho(\tau_*,\tau_*)$ will have an easily-expressed formula.

-\begin{corollary}[Block diagonal correlations] Under the conditions of Corollary~\ref{cor:CLTnoFactor} suppose that $(\err_{m1},\dots,\err_{mm})$ has a block diagonal correlation matrix with blocks of fixed size $s_B$ in which the off diagonal correlations are to be $\rho_B$.
+\begin{corollary}[Block diagonal correlations] In the setting of Corollary~\ref{cor:CLTnoFactor}, suppose that $(\err_{m1},\dots,\err_{mm})$ has a block diagonal correlation matrix with blocks of fixed size $s_B$ in which the off diagonal correlations are $\rho_B$.
 Let $\tau_*$ be the unique $t \in (0,1)$ satisfying $t/q=\pi_0t+\pi_1 \bar{\Phi}( \bar{\Phi}^{-1}(t)- \mu_A)$.
-Then where $\pi_0 \equiv 1- \pi_1$ and $\tilde{\rho}$ is defined at~\eqref{eq:rhotilde}. \end{corollary} \begin{proof} This follows from a direct application of Corollary \ref{cor:CLTnoFactor}. \end{proof} The corollary as written requires $m$ to be a multiple of $s_B$ but it extends easily to $m\to\infty$ through an arbitrary sequence of $m$.
+Then where $\pi_0 \equiv 1- \pi_1$ and $\tilde{\rho}$ is defined at~\eqref{eq:rhotilde}. \end{corollary} \begin{proof} This follows from a direct application of Corollary \ref{cor:CLTnoFactor}. \end{proof} The corollary as written requires $m$ to be a multiple of $s_B$, but it extends easily to $m\to\infty$ through an arbitrary sequence of $m$.
 One can let the ``last" block be smaller than the others if necessary.

 Another simple correlation structure we can consider has banded Toeplitz correlation matrices for $\err_{m1},\dots,\err_{mm}$.